VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Method

+To capture both global and local visual cues, we leverage the cross-attention~\cite{vaswani2017attention} in both Long-term and Short-term Modeling.
+Long-term modeling extracts long-range dependencies, while short-term modeling focuses on local details.
+This results in refined long-term features $\textbf{F}_l \in \mathbb{R}^{N_l \times P \times D}$ and short-term features $\textbf{F}_s \in \mathbb{R}^{N_s \times P \times D}$.

-LST-Fusion integrates long-term and short-term features by utilizing the cross-attention mechanism in the form of Query ($\mathbf{q}$), Key ($\mathbf{k}$), and Value ($\mathbf{v}$), which is formulated as:
+To incorporate global guidance for generating segment-based music, we design LST-Fusion.
+It integrates long-term and short-term features by utilizing the cross-attention mechanism $\text{CA}(\cdot)$ with Query ($\mathbf{Q}$), Key ($\mathbf{K}$), and Value ($\mathbf{V}$), which can be mathematically formulated as:

-where $\mathbf{W}_q$, $\mathbf{W}_k$, $\mathbf{W}_v$ $\in \mathbb{R}^{C\times (C/h)}$ denote trainable parameters, with $C$ representing the embedding dimension and $h$ the number of heads.
 This mechanism allows the model to query global information rather than generating music based solely on local visual features.
-It guarantees that the generated music is more consistent with the overall video content.

-After the cross-attention, a linear projection layer reconfigures $\textbf{Z}'$ to align with the Music Token Decoder's requirements:
+It guarantees that the generated music is more consistent with the video content.
+After the cross-attention, a linear layer projects $\textbf{Z}'$ to $\textbf{Z} \in \mathbb{R}^{N_s \times P \times M}$, where $M$ represents the input vector dimension of the music token decoder in the next step.
+In addition, we also explore different implementations discussed in experiments.